urakubo/UNI-EM/README.md

 4. A 3D annotator was equipped for visual inspection and annotation.
 5. 2D/3D filtration functions were equipped for pre/postprocessing of the segmented images.

 Multiple users can simultaneously use it through web browsers.
 The goal is to develop a unified software environment for  ground truth preparation, DNN-based segmentation, pre/postprocessing, proofreading, annotation, and visualization.
-The VAST Lite is recommended for 3D ground truth generation (https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 ## System requirements
 Operating system: Microsoft Windows 10 (64 bit) or Linux (Ubuntu 18.04).